HSSCI 6000 – Structure and Function of the Human Body - 96 hours

 The course continues to build on the principles of medical-surgical nursing.
 Additional systems studied include the endocrine system, the integumentary system, and the nervous system.
 Mental health and illness concepts are also included.
 Issues and trends in nursing, nursing organizations, job seeking skills and the role of the LPN in society complete the course content.

-Note: The curriculum is divided into four levels, which will be offered consecutively over 18 months during evenings and weekends.
-Level I consists of HSSCI 6000 and 6001L&C, Level II – HSSCI 6002L&C, Level III – HSSCI 6003L&C and Level IV - HSSCI 6004L&C. Each level will run approximately 17 weeks with at least a one week break between each level.
+Note: The curriculum is divided into four modules, which will be offered consecutively over 18 months during evenings and weekends.
+Module I consists of HSSCI 6000 and 6001L&C, Module II – HSSCI 6002L&C, Module III – HSSCI 6003L&C and Module IV - HSSCI 6004L&C. Each level will run approximately 17 weeks with at least a one week break between each level.
 There are a total of 617 classroom hours and 958 clinical practice hours; total of 1,575 hours.

 Grades will be awarded for classroom instruction and the clinical/lab practicum portion will be graded on the pass/fail basis.
 Students must maintain a 75% or higher average for classroom instruction and a passing grade for clinical practice.